-The Act against Unjustifiable Premiums and Misleading Representations ('the Premiums Act') prohibits the wrongful inducement of customers through the provision of excessive gifts, incentives and other benefits.
-Pursuant to the authorisation granted to the Japan Fair Trade Commission ('JFTC') under the Premiums Act, the Fair Trade Council of the Ethical Pharmaceutical Drugs Marketing Industry ('the Drugs FTC') has established the Fair Competition Code Concerning Restriction on Premium Offers in the Ethical Pharmaceutical Drugs Marketing Industry, and the Japan Fair Trade Council of the Medical Devices Industry ('the Devices FTC') has established the Fair Competition Code Concerning Restriction on Premium Offers in the Medical Devices Industry.
+The Act against Unjustifiable Premiums and Misleading Representations (the Premiums Act) prohibits the wrongful inducement of customers through the provision of excessive gifts, incentives and other benefits.
+Pursuant to the authority granted to the Japan Fair Trade Commission (JFTC) and the Secretary General of the Consumer Affairs Agency (CAA) under the Premiums Act, the Fair Trade Council of the Ethical Pharmaceutical Drugs Marketing Industry (the Drugs FTC) has established the Fair Competition Code Concerning Restriction on Premium Offers in the Ethical Pharmaceutical Drugs Marketing Industry, and the Japan Fair Trade Council of the Medical Devices Industry (the Devices FTC) has established the Fair Competition Code Concerning Restriction on Premium Offers in the Medical Devices Industry.
 These codes set guidelines in relation to gifts or incentives provided to physicians and medical institutions, and provide examples of excessive gifts or incentives that are not acceptable under the Premiums Act.
-The Drugs FTC recently issued more detailed standards on permissible gifts and incentives, including specific upper limit amounts for certain types of benefits.
-The Devices FTC is reportedly planning to issue similar standards.
-If a gift or incentive is offered to physicians or medical institutions in violation of these rules, the JFTC would consider such offer to be a violation of the Premiums Act.
+The Drugs FTC and the Devices FTC have each issued more detailed standards on permissible gifts and incentives, including specific upper limit amounts for entertainment expenses.
+If a gift or incentive is offered to physicians or medical institutions in violation of these rules, the JFTC and CAA would likely consider such offer to be a violation of the Premiums Act.

-If a public servant (for example, a physician at a government-managed hospital) receives excessive gifts, incentives or other benefits in relation to his or her official function and capacity, he or she can be criminally prosecuted for bribery and the party offering the bribe may also face criminal penalties for the violation.
-If an act of bribery (for example, payment of money or an offer of excessive gifts) occurs in Japan, and the bribe is offered to a public servant of another country, the party offering the bribe may also face criminal penalties under Japanese law.
+If a public servant (eg, a physician at a government-managed hospital) receives excessive gifts, incentives or other benefits in relation to his or her official function and capacity, he or she can be criminally prosecuted for bribery and the party offering the bribe may also face criminal penalties for the violation.
+If an act of bribery (eg, payment of money or an offer of excessive gifts) occurs in Japan, and the bribe is offered to a public servant of another country, the party offering the bribe may also face criminal penalties under Japanese law.

-In January 2011, the Japan Pharmaceutical Manufacturers Association ('JPMA'), a voluntary organisation formed by pharmaceutical companies, issued a guideline in regard to disclosure of certain payments made to physicians and medical institutions.
-This guideline recommends that in 2013, all JPMA members disclose all such payments made in fiscal year 2012.
-The Japan Federation of Medical Devices Association, a voluntary organisation formed by medical device companies, issued a similar guideline in January 2012.
+In January 2011, the Japan Pharmaceutical Manufacturers Association (JPMA), a voluntary organisation formed by pharmaceutical companies, issued a guideline in regard to disclosure of certain payments made to physicians and medical institutions.
+This guideline recommended that in 2013, all JPMA members disclose all such payments made in fiscal year 2012.
+The Japan Federation of Medical Devices

+Association, a voluntary organisation formed by medical device companies, issued a similar guideline in January 2012.
 This guideline recommends that in 2014, members disclose all payments made in fiscal year 2013.